TEALSK12/introduction-to-computer-science/lab_13.md

     You may want to draw a diagram similar to the one above of a square to figure out the angles in each shape.

 2. Add code so that as each shape is being drawn, the sprite is saying the name of shape.
-The sprite should stop saying the name of the sprite when it is finished drawing.
+The sprite should stop saying the name of the shape when it is finished drawing.

 3. Modify your code so that each different shape is drawn in a _different_ color and with a _different line thickness_.
 So, for example, if the square is drawn in blue with a line thickness of 3, each other shape must be drawn in a color that is not blue and with a line thickness that is not 3.